 How to Get Around Venice: Vaporetto, Walking, and Private Boats

-It’s a good one.
+It’s a fair question.
 In this floating city, there are no roads, no buses, and no taxis (at least not the kind with wheels).
 But that’s exactly what makes it special.

-Getting around Venice is part of the magic—it’s about slow travel, scenic views, and discovering the city on your feet or by boat.
-Whether you’re coming for a weekend or staying longer, this guide will help you understand how to move through the city like a pro—and how to make the most of your time here, without stress.
+Getting around Venice is part of the magic — it’s about slow travel, scenic views, and discovering the city on your feet or by boat.
+Whether you’re visiting for a weekend or staying longer, this guide will help you move through the city like a pro — and enjoy every step (and splash) along the way.

 🚶 Walking: Your #1 Way to Explore Venice